A Lagrangian Approach to Optimal Randomization: Introduction

-Lastly, our method builds on the subgradient descent literature for nondifferentiable convex optimization \citep{shor2012minimization,nedic2001convergence}, and combines it with a key theoretical insight: the value of the saddle point characterizing the optimal lottery equals the value of the dual of the deterministic problem.
+It is established in convex analysis that the Lagrangian dual problem corresponds to the closed convexification of the perturbed primal problem (see Chapter XII in \cite{urruty1993convex}, and Theorem 2.2 and Lemma 2.1 in \cite{bi2020analysis}).
+In this paper, we demonstrate that the lottery relaxation provides a means of achieving this convexification and thereby provide economic foundations for convexification.
+Lastly, our method builds on the subgradient descent literature for nondifferentiable convex optimization \citep{bertsekas2009convex,shor2012minimization,nedic2001convergence}, and combines it with a key theoretical insight: the value of the saddle point characterizing the optimal lottery equals the value of the dual of the deterministic problem.
 This connection allows us to construct the optimal lottery from the sequence of deterministic solutions generated along the Lagrangian iterations.
-The approach is related in spirit to algorithms used to compute mixed-strategy equilibria in mean-field games \citep[e.g.,][]{shen2023fictitious}, but is tailored to the structure of private information problems.
+The approach is related in spirit to algorithms used to compute mixed-strategy equilibria in mean-field games \citep[e.g.,][]{shen2023fictitious}, but is tailored to the structure of constrained planning problems.

-The remainder of the paper is organized as follows.
-In Section \ref{sec:method} we describe the setup, introduce the algorithm, and state our theorems.
-In Sections \ref{a_moral_hazard_problem} and \ref{sec:Mirrleesian}, we apply the method to two canonical problems with private information.
+\paragraph{Roadmap.} In Section \ref{sec:method}, we describe the general setup, introduce the Lagrangian iteration method, and state our theorems.
+In Section \ref{sec:comper} we discuss the computational performance of our method and compare it with existing methods.
+In Section \ref{sec:pri-ag}, we illustrate the method using a textbook principal-agent problem.
+In Section \ref{sec:Mirrleesian}, we apply the method to an optimal tax problem with multi-dimensional heterogeneity.
 Section \ref{sec:concl} concludes.
-The proofs are collected in the appendix.
+The proofs are collected in the Appendix \ref{app:proofs}.
+In Appendix \ref{app:complex}, we provide worst-case complexity bounds for our method and compare them to bounds from linear programming.